Deadline dates for applications and receipt of all required application materials are:

 In addition to meeting general admission requirements of Graduate Studies, applicants for the MA with a major in History must have an undergraduate minor in History or its equivalent, as determined by the head of the History Department.

 Applicants with an undergraduate GPA of at least a 3.00 (on a 4.00 grade point scale) are eligible for unconditional admission.

-Applicants with an undergraduate GPA of less than a 3.00 may be conditionally admitted with the recommendation of the graduate faculty in the applicant's major and approval of the Director of Graduate Studies.
+Applicants with an undergraduate GPA of less than a 3.00 may be conditionally admitted with the recommendation of the graduate faculty in the applicant's major and approval of the Dean of Graduate Studies.

 Applicants who are granted conditional admission must achieve a GPA of at least 3.00 on the first 12 graduate hours attempted.
 Failure to meet these conditions will result in the student being dropped from graduate studies.

 Minimum Requirements for the MA with a Major in History

 An overall 3.00 GPA is required on all coursework attempted for the master’s degree.
 Transfer credit cannot be used to raise the GPA to the required 3.00.

 Total of 30 graduate semester hours.
 Minimum of 27 hours in approved history courses, including HY 501 Historiography and Historical Methods (3).
 Up to three hours may be taken in a related field approved by the head of the History Department.